Zimil-Patel/flutter_questions/README.md

 # Q.6 What is Operator In Dart?
 Explain Any One

+- Operators in Dart are essential tools that facilitate various operations on data values, allowing developers to manipulate variables and constants efficiently.

-In Dart, operators are special symbols that are used to perform operations on operands.
-They are a fundamental part of the language and help in performing various tasks such as arithmetic, comparison, and logical operations.
-Operators in Dart can be categorized into several types:
+- In Dart, operators are special symbols that are used to perform operations on operands.

+- They are a fundamental part of the language and help in performing various tasks such as arithmetic, comparison, and logical operations.

+- Operators in Dart can be categorized into several types:

 ### Types of Operators in Dart